Uniform distribution via lattices: from point sets to sequences: Applications in Uniform Distribution Theory

 for all $\omega_N$ and some $\omega_N^{\star}$ in $\sdd$ (with positive $c,C$ and independent of $N$).
-Probabilistic algorithms can construct such $\omega^\star_{N}$ with high probability (see Alishahi and Zamani \cite{AlishahiZamani} or Beltrán, Marzo and Ortega-Cerdà \cite{BeltranMarzoOrtega}), but for no deterministic construction of point sets $\omega_{N}\subset\s$ has it been proved so far that $\scd(\omega_{N})=o(N^{-1/2})$, even though candidates exists according to numerical experiments, see Aistleitner, Brauchart and Dick \cite{Aistleitner}, or Brauchart et al \cite[p.2838]{BrauchartSaffSloanWomersly}.
+Probabilistic algorithms can construct such $\omega^\star_{N}$ with high probability (see Alishahi and Zamani \cite{AlishahiZamani} or Beltrán, Marzo and Ortega-Cerdà \cite{BeltranMarzoOrtega}), but for no deterministic construction of point sets $\omega_{N}\subset\s$ has it been proved that $\scd(\omega_{N})=o(N^{-1/2})$, even though candidates exists according to numerical experiments (see Aistleitner, Brauchart and Dick \cite{Aistleitner}, or Brauchart et al \cite[p.2838]{BrauchartSaffSloanWomersly}).

 Yet another way to quantify uniform distribution is in terms of the Wasserstein $p$-metric $W_p(\nu,\mu)$, also known as earth-mover or Kantorovich-Rubinstein metric.
-We will prove bounds in a collaboration with R. Matzke \cite{FerMatzke} in this setting, which will complement results of Brown and Steinerberger \cite{BrownSteinerberger}.
+We will prove bounds in a collaboration with R. Matzke \cite{FerMatzke} based on ideas in this work, which will complement results of Brown and Steinerberger \cite{BrownSteinerberger}.